OS-tan: Windows 11

 Although Microsoft Japan officially produced a series of OS-tans as part of marketing campaigns for earlier versions of Windows, Windows 11 has not received an official OS-tan.
 Since its release, there has been no new character from Microsoft Japan or Windows Navi+ to represent the operating system.
 This is likely because Windows Navi+, the campaign responsible for the Madobe characters, was primarily an advertising initiative, which appears to have been discontinued after the release of the Windows 10 Creators Update in 2017.
-The domain has since been replaced by a VPN information site in 2023 with the domain now offline (as of January 2025).

 A fan-made character named Ichika Madobe or 11-chan has since gained popularity but has never been endorsed by Microsoft or Windows Navi+ as an official character.
 As a result, Ichika is not considered part of the official Madobe family.
 Her rising popularity can be attributed to fan adoption, with increased visibility following an Instagram reel posted by the official Windows account in 2024.